poggit/support/pqrs.md

 ## 6. Custom events
 Custom events SHOULD extend pocketmine\event\plugin\PluginEvent, preferrably with a superclass for all events from the same plugin.

+## ∞.
+Contact / Comments
+For any discussion, visit [the forum thread](https://forums.pmmp.io/threads/pqrs.855/).

+To show approval, "Like" the main post.